Access to subsidized long-term care is coordinated by Island Health staff.

 Residents pay up to 80% of their after tax income which covers the cost of food and accommodation.
 Read more about additional services available to residents of Oyster Harbour.

 Special Recreational Opportunities

-The building and grounds are designed to accommodate and to address full handicap accessibility.
+The building and grounds are designed to accommodate and to address full accessibility.

-Non-smoking building with provision for smokers to indulge in designate outside areas.
+Oyster Harbour is a non-smoking building with provision for smokers to indulge in designate outside areas.
 Residents wishing to smoke must do so independently or with a chaperone.

 - 24-hour passive security